 South Park features Mr. Garrison engaged in constant dialogue with his puppet, Mr. Hat.
 Made even stranger by the fact that Mr. Hat would sometimes do things without Garrison's knowledge.
 Weirdly, Garrison understands that Mr. Twig is inanimate and only pretends to talk to him, while he sees Mr. Hat as a sentient being.

-Spider-Man: The Animated Series featured it too, complete with use of mirrors.
+Spider-Man: The Animated Series features Norman Osborn/the Green Goblin doing this, complete with use of mirrors.
 This version of Osborn is the closest the guy has ever come to being a decent man and parent, but his Goblin persona was as demented as usual.